- Number of limited-access roads

 - An easy-to-build step up from the diamond junction.

-- Lower capacity than the roundabout interchange, with two roundabouts working less skilfully than one.
+- Lower capacity than the roundabout interchange, with two roundabouts often functioning less effectively than one.

-- Often installed today where a larger roundabout interchange would have been built before.
+- Often installed today where a larger but more expensive junction would have been built in the past.

 Most variations can be accounted for by the installation of a roundabout on only one side of a diamond junction.
-There are numerous unique layouts that involve two or more roundabouts and which are best described as dumbbell derivatives.
-You can also flip the sliproads round to the same side of the roundabout and create a folded dumbbell.
+There are also numerous unique layouts that involve two or more roundabouts and which are best described as dumbbell derivatives.